 Factors to Consider When Using Polyjet 3D Technology

-Polyjet technology applies to many products.
-This includes prosthetics, implants, mobility aids for healthcare, architectural models, robotics prototypes, interlocking structures and tools in the industrial manufacturing sector, and bespoke designs for cars, bikes, and airplanes parts.
+Polyjet technology is applicable to various products.
+This includes prosthetics, implants, mobility aids for healthcare, architectural models, robotics prototypes, interlocking structures and tools in industrial manufacturing, and customized designs for automotive, cycling, and aerospace parts.

 How Will Your 3D Model Be Used?

 Before printing your 3D model, keep in mind the end use or purpose of the product.
-Polyjet technology is best known for the level of flexibility and intricate details it offers.
+Polyjet technology is renowned for its flexibility and ability to produce intricate details.
 Therefore, it lends itself to medical applications and geometric designs for mechanical parts.

 Nevertheless, if aesthetics is a key factor, for example, in creating product packages, footwear, eyewear, or artistic exhibitions, Polyjet is the best option.
-If you need a combination of robustness and aesthetics, you can strike this balance with the Polyjet process.
+If you need a combination of robustness and aesthetics, the Polyjet process allows you to achieve this balance.